HISPANIC SCHOLARSHIP FUND

 Who we may share your information with:

-We may share your information with third-party business partners, vendors, consultants, and other service providers that perform services on our behalf, in order to carry out their work for us, which may include content or service fulfillment, background checks, credit reports, billing, donation processing, e-commerce, or providing analytics services.
+We may share your information with third-party business partners, vendors, donors, consultants, and other service providers that perform services on our behalf, in order to carry out their work for us, which may include content or service fulfillment, background checks, credit reports, billing, donation processing, e-commerce, or providing analytics services.

 Our business partners who offer a service to you jointly with us, for example, when running a co-sponsored scholarship or promotion